 Just under two years ago, in response to long-term concerns about the sustainability of the criminal legal aid system, the government launched the Criminal Legal Aid Review (CLAR)

 .
-It accelerated the process of considering fee levels and published revised remuneration rates early in 2020, pledging a total of an extra £35m–51m.
+It accelerated the process of considering fee levels and published revised remuneration rates early in 2020, pledging an extra £35m–51m per year.
 Practitioners argued in response

 that this was insufficient to tackle the crisis in the system.

 According to the MoJ, the independent review is the next phase of the CLAR and will report back later this year.
 It will draw on existing evidence from various sources and collect ‘new evidence, where necessary, to ensure that the recommendations are informed by an analysis of the market’ (para 25, page 8 of the terms of reference).
 An expert panel will be established as part of the review process and will include five places for practitioners to be nominated on an ex officio basis by representative bodies.

 In a press release, the lord chancellor, Robert Buckland QC MP, pledged: ‘This independent review will be wide-ranging and ambitious, ensuring the criminal legal aid market remains effective and sustainable, while reflecting the diverse society it serves’ (‘Independent review into criminal legal aid to launch in January

 Earlier this month, in his evidence to the Justice Committee’s inquiry into the future of legal aid